'I hope I haven't ruined it': Tolley apologises after leaving Youth MP in tears

 Tolley on Thursday told Newstalk ZB she had sent staff to check on Dorrance straight after the incident, before leaving the debating chamber herself.

-"I never intended to upset her, and I'm just so sorry if I really upset her," Tolley said.
+"I never intended to upset her, and I'm just so sorry if I really upset her," she said.

 "It's a wonderful experience to come to Parliament and be Youth MP and I hope that I haven't ruined it for her."